Tekfen's foundations are laid.

 Tekfen Construction signed an agreement with Morocco's Office Chérifien des Phosphates (OCP) for two DAP Fertilizer Plants in Jorf Lasfar as well as a 138 km Phosfate Slurry Pipeline Project.

-Tekfen Real Estate Development Group's Levent Office Project received a gold certificate in the "Core and Shell" category by LEED.
+Tekfen Real Estate Group's Levent Office Project received a gold certificate in the "Core and Shell" category by LEED.

 Tekfen Construction signed a 501 million USD contract for the construction of a new refinery unit for TÜPRAŞ.

 Necati Akçağlılar, founding partner of Tekfen, passed away.